 Did you know that if you are an Amazon Prime member you actually already have access to Amazon's Prime Video service?
 If not, you do now!
-There's a plethora of content available on Prime Video, including some original content like The Marvelous Mrs. Maisel, Jack Ryan, Bosch, Homecoming, and more.
+There's a plethora of content available on Prime Video, including some original content like The Marvelous Mrs. Maisel, Jack Ryan, The Boys, Homecoming, and more.